contractautomataproject/ContractAutomataLib/index.md

 Automaton<String,Action,State<String>,ModalTransition<String,Action,State<String>,CALabel>> orc = new OrchestrationSynthesisOperator<String>(new Agreement()).apply(comp);
 ```

+The example below shows how to synthesise a choreography and store the result.
-This snippet loads a composition stored in a `.data` format, synthesises the choreography enforcing
+It loads a precomputed composition stored in a `.data` format.
-strong agreement (all requests and offers are matched) and stores it in a .data format.
+The automata in the composition are depicted in Figure 1, Figure 2 and Figure 3 in [LMCS20].
+Afterwards,  the choreography is synthesised using
+ the class `ChoreographySynthesisOperator` that takes as argument a property invariant on the
+synthesised labels.
+In this case the property is strong agreement: all labels must be matches
+between an offer and a request.
+The choreography is stored again in a `.data` format.
+The computed choreography is depicted in Figure 8 in [LMCS20].
 ```java
 AutDataConverter<CALabel> bdc = new AutDataConverter<>(CALabel::new);
 Automaton<String,Action,State<String>,ModalTransition<String, Action,State<String>,CALabel>> aut = bdc.importMSCA(dir+"(ClientxPriviledgedClientxBrokerxHotelxHotel).data");